 Come and experience the "The Peak of Good Living" in Apex, North Carolina!

-The Apex Farmers Market is excited to announce the 2013 Season opens on Saturday April 6th.
-Opening Day will feature a Cooking Demo by their new "resident" Chef Claudio and the Apex High School Culinary Arts, Musical performances by Apex High School Orchestra & Kyle Scobie, and more fresh local fruit & produce with new baked boods & craft vendors.
-Check out their new website – www.apexfarmersmarket.com.
-Hours are 9am-2pm every Saturday.
+The Apex Farmers Market is excited to announce the 2014 Season opens on Saturday April 5th.
+On stage from 10:00am to noon will be the Route 55 Jazz Orchestra Band.
+Come and see fresh local fruit & produce with new baked goods & craft vendors.
+Check out the website – www.apexfarmersmarket.com.
+Hours are 9am-1pm every Saturday.
 The Farmers Market is located at 220 North Salem Street Apex, NC 27502 (in front of the Chamber of Commerce – next to the firehouse) in Downtown Apex from early April through September.
-Don't forget to "Like" them on facebook and "Share" this post.
+Don't forget to "Like" them on Facebook.

 J.C.
 Knowles, Apex Town Ambassador email@example.com